mstuyts/Delicious2MySQL/README.md

 ## Good to know
 * If you want to keep your database up to date set up a cron job to wget http://yourdomain.com/links/sync.php or visit that page frequently.
 * Every time you sync your links and the server is able to get your links from [delicious.com](https://delicious.com), the script empties the MySQL table and fills it with your current links on [delicious.com](https://delicious.com).
-* Please wait at least one second between synchronisations, or you are likely to get automatically throttled by (https://delicious.com).
+* **Important!** Please wait at least one second between synchronisations, or you are likely to get automatically throttled by (https://delicious.com).
 * The [delicious.com](https://delicious.com) allows to sync your latest 100000 links.
 If you have more links than that, you will loose older links.

 ## Demo